pixijs/filters/filters/glow/README.md

 # GlowFilter

-PixiJS v4 filter to render DisplayObject as ASCII text.
+PixiJS v4 filter to apply a glow effect.

 ## Installation